lzwjava/blog-source/_posts/2021-04-01-youtube-tv-en.md

 ---
+lang: en
 layout: post
-title: "How to Watch YouTube on TV"
+title: How to Watch YouTube on TV
 ---

 *This blog post was translated by ChatGPT.*